 - Ensuring that the Bank maintains positive and productive relationships and communication with media, government ministries, regulators and other organisations.
 In this capacity, the Chairman serves as a primary spokesperson for the Bank. - Leading Board discussions.
-As the bulk of the contributions made by Board Members occur at Board meetings, it is essential that the Chairman leads these meetings to deal with all issues on the agenda, and also in a manner that unlocks the value that each Board Member is capable of contributing. - Taking an active interest in ensuring that the right people are selected as Board Members, that they complement each other and function well as a group, and that there are sound mechanisms for evaluating the performance of individual Board Members, and the Board as a whole, at least annually. - Communicating concerns about Board Member's performance to the individual in question; but it should be clear that what the Chairman is conveying is the product of a well-designed process, and not his own personal judgment about that individual. - Ensuring that the Board is properly carrying out the delegated responsibilities in accordance with the Board Charter. - Assisting and making arrangements for the Board Members to continually update their skills and the knowledge, especially in the area of corporate governance and risk management, required to fulfil their role both on the Board and the Board Committees. - Administrative - Managing the Annual Board Calendar and Meeting Agendas.
-The Chairman should oversee the planning of the Annual Board Calendar, including the scheduling of meetings and the substantive allocation of recurring topics. - Assuming a leading role, working closely with the GCEO, and consulting with the other Board Members, in producing the agendas for each BOD meeting and in reviewing the agendas developed for committee meetings by their chairs. - Approving the call for the General Assembly in terms of invitations and publications and overseeing the timely circulation of the same to authorities and shareholders. - Signing the Bank's financial statements for the financial year end that was presented by the Bank's external auditor, together with one member of the Board. - Overseeing that the decisions of Extraordinary Meetings are published if they include any amendments to the Bank statute, following the applicable regulations. - Ensuring that Board Members receive appropriate and timely information from the management.
+As the bulk of the contributions made by Board Members occur at Board meetings, it is essential that the Chairman leads these meetings to deal with all issues on the agenda, and also in a manner that unlocks the value that each Board Member is capable of contributing. - Taking an active interest in ensuring that the right people are selected as Board Members, that they complement each other and function well as a group, and that there are sound mechanisms for evaluating the performance of individual Board Members, and the Board as a whole, at least annually. - Communicating concerns about a Board Member's performance to the individual in question; but it should be clear that what the Chairman is conveying is the product of a well-designed process, and not his own personal judgment about that individual. - Ensuring that the Board is properly carrying out the delegated responsibilities in accordance with the Board Charter. - Assisting and making arrangements for the Board Members to continually update their skills and the knowledge, especially in the area of corporate governance and risk management, required to fulfil their role both on the Board and the Board Committees.